-We’ve been using the iPhone 6s and iPhone 6s Plus for a year now they’re outstanding smartphones.
+We’ve been using the iPhone 6s and iPhone 6s Plus for well over a year now and they’re outstanding smartphones.
 They’re not perfect though.

-As we push deeper into 2016, iPhone 6s owners are still reporting a number of different problems with the iPhone 6s, iPhone 6s Plus and their software.
+As we push deeper into the year, iPhone 6s owners are still reporting a number of different problems with the iPhone 6s, iPhone 6s Plus and their software.

 Apple’s iOS updates have gone through an extensive testing process but bugs and problems always slip through the cracks.